FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/fastq-file-format-validators.md

 | [FASTQ](http://edamontology.org/format_2182)  | |
 ___

+FASTQ validators detect truncated reads, base calls and quality score mismatches, invalid encoding, etc. For paired-end reads, they also checks if the forward reads are paired with the reverse reads.
+Most validators can detect different FASTQ variants and process compressed FASTQ files automatically.

 Most validators detects FASTQ variants automaticlly.
 The Quality control of FASTQ file are not included in this recipe.

-FASTQ validators detect truncated reads, base calls and quality score mismatches, invalid encoding.
-For paired-end reads, they also checks if the forward reads have the same number of reads, and paired with the reverse reads.
-Most validators can detect different FASTQ variants and process compressed FASTQ files automatically.

 [FASTQ-utils](https://github.com/nunofonseca/fastq_utils) is an open-source software to validate and process FASTQ files.
 It has been used in __popular archives___, European Nucleotide Archive, (ENA) and several research projects, __Human Cell Atlas__, for example.